 But discussing any fees and contracts with your attorney before implementing them in the real world is key.
 Oh, and you should charge for your legal fees!

-How Can Property Managers Add Value and Create a Positive Resident Experience (with fees)?
+How Do Fees Help Property Managers Add Value and Create a Positive Resident Experience?

 And, of course, charge for that value.